Find out about the VAT liability of insurance transactions and insurance related services.

-As a VAT registered business you’re entitled to deduct as input tax the VAT incurred on goods and services that you use or intend to use making taxable supplies.
-You can’t normally deduct input tax incurred on costs that relate to your exempt supplies.
+As a VAT-registered business you’re entitled to deduct as input tax the VAT incurred on goods and services that you use or intend to use making taxable supplies.
+You cannot normally deduct input tax incurred on costs that relate to your exempt supplies.

-This means that If you’re an insurer based in the UK you won’t generally be able to recover the VAT you incur on goods and services bought in to make your supplies of insurance.
+This means that if you’re an insurer based in the UK you will not generally be able to recover the VAT you incur on goods and services bought in to make your supplies of insurance.
 But if you’re making certain specified supplies you’ll be able to recover input tax incurred in connection with them.
 More information on specified supplies and the recovery of VAT can be found in paragraph 6.6.